KonajuGames/ouya-csharp/README.md

         , Categories = new[] { Intent.CategoryLauncher, "ouya.intent.category.GAME" })]

 Deploy the game to the device.
 Now it will show up in the OUYA Launcher.

+Disclaimer: This project is a community-supported extension to the OUYA Development Kit and is in no way connected to OUYA, Inc. The OUYA name is owned by OUYA, Inc.